 We have chosen to optimise Gemini as it offers the most costefficient way of delivering the benefits.
 It delivers on the pain points of National Grid and the wider industry participants, whilst ensuring a sustained and stable platform is maintained.

-The benefits of this include an overall reduction in C2S and CE, and improvements in RFT and OTD.
+We have chosen to optimise Gemini as it offers the most cost-efficient way of delivering the benefits The benefits of this include an overall reduction in C2S and CE, and improvements in RFT and OTD.
 This is achieved through a reduction in licence costs and automation of manually intensive processes, and the simplification of the application and benefits of integration with other platforms.